-- 10.1 Effectively managing utilities during the void process is essential to ensure that: - Void works can be progressed quickly - Accounts are managed and billed correctly - New tenants are provided with appropriate guidance and support to access competitive tariffs and alternative energy suppliers - 10.2 To achieve this, we will work with third sector organisations who specialise in this area, facilitating meter services and providing independent advice to tenants.
+- 10.1 Effectively managing utilities during the void process is essential to ensure that: - Void works can be progressed quickly. - Meters are reset or replaced as quickly as possible. - Accounts are managed and billed correctly. - New tenants are provided with appropriate guidance and support to access competitive tariffs and alternative energy suppliers. - 10.2 To achieve this, we will work with British Gas Void Portal who specialise in this area, facilitating meter services and providing advice to tenants.